 The Company grants shares of restricted common stock ("RSAs") and restricted stock units ("RSUs") to its directors, executive officers and other employees that vest over specified time periods, subject to the recipient's continued service.
 The Company also grants performance-based RSUs to executive officers, the final number of which is determined based on objective and subjective performance conditions and which vest over a multi-year period, subject to the recipient's continued service.
-The Company also grants performance -based RSUs to compensation, which requires that such compensation be recognized in the financial statements based on its estimated grant-date fair value.
+The Company accounts for RSAs and RSUs in accordance with ASC 718, Compensation - Stock Compensation, which requires that such compensation be recognized in the financial statements based on its estimated grant-date fair value.
 The value of such awards is recognized as compensation expense in general and administrative expenses in the accompanying consolidated statements of operations over the applicable service periods.